 Grants of Probate & Letters of Administration – Solicitors in Gosforth Serving Newcastle upon Tyne, the North East and Nationally

-The loss of a loved one is likely to be hard to deal with emotionally but there are also the practical steps that need to be taken after a death has occurred that need to be considered.
+The loss of a loved one is likely to be hard to deal with emotionally but there are also the practical steps that need to be taken after a death has occurred that need to be considered before seeking Probate.

-*Executors and Administrators must be aware that they face PERSONALLY LIABILITY if the estate is not administered properly *
+*Executors and Administrators must be aware that they face PERSONAL LIABILITY if the estate is not administered properly *

 For example, they would have to personally pay any debts that remain unpaid after distribution or any beneficiary who does not receive the share of the estate that they are entitled to.